-Students are involved in full-time off campus involvement in a local church, mission field, or another approved context under the supervision of a qualified supervisor.
+Students are involved in full-time off campus involvement as a nonresident student in a local church, mission field, or other approved context under supervision.
 Placement and supervision are the same as for 526B.
 Any semester or summer.
 Repeatable.
 Two points.